-So, how do you choose an essential oil that’s right for you?
+So, how do I choose an essential oil that’s right for me?

 There are a few ways to choose an essential oil and all are valuable.